simplex-chat/simplex-chat/docs/rfcs/2024-12-30-content-moderation.md

 - most users are either unable or unwilling to invest time into modifying code.
 This fact alone makes this solution effective in absolute majority of cases.
 - any restriction on communication can be applied both on sending and on receiving client, without the need to identify either of these clients.
 We already do it with 1gb file restriction - e.g., even if file sender modifies their client to allow sending larger files, most of the recipients won't be able to receive this file anyway, as their clients also restrict the size of file that can be received to 1gb.

-For the group that is blocked to continue functioning, not only message senders have to modify their clients, but also message recipients, which won't happen in the absense of ability to communicate in disabled group.
-Such groups will only be able to function in an isolated segment of the network, when all users use modified clients and with self-hosted servers, which is outside of our zone of any moral and any potential legal responsibility (while we do not have any responsiblity for user-generated content under the existing laws, there are requirements we have to comply with that exist outside of law, e.g. requirements of application stores).
+For the group that is blocked to continue functioning, not only message senders have to modify their clients, but also message recipients, which won't happen in the absence of ability to communicate in disabled group.
+Such groups will only be able to function in an isolated segment of the network, when all users use modified clients and with self-hosted servers, which is outside of our zone of any moral and any potential legal responsibility (while we do not have any responsibility for user-generated content under the existing laws, there are requirements we have to comply with that exist outside of law, e.g. requirements of application stores).

 ## Potential changes

-This section is the braindump of technically possible changes for the future.
+This section is the brain-dump of technically possible changes for the future.
 They will not be implemented all at once, and this list is neither exhaustive, as we or our users can come up with better ideas, nor committed - some of the ideas below may never be implemented.
 So these ideas are only listed as technical possibilities.

 Our priority is to continue being able to prevent CSAM distribution as network and groups grow, while doing what is reasonable and minimally possible, to save our costs, to avoid any disruption to the users, and to avoid the reduction in privacy and security - on the opposite, we are planning multiple privacy and security improvements in 2025.